Articles , Glossary

 ui animation design

 Placement of the search graphic control is a significant concern.
-In web design, search field can be often found in a header of a website: it is the zone of the highest visibility, so putting a search field there enables users to quickly get transferred to the pages they really need without wandering through the website and scrolling down.
+In web design, a search field can often be found in the header of a website: it is the zone of the highest visibility, so putting a search field there enables users to quickly get transferred to the pages they really need without wandering through the website and scrolling down.
 For example, it works well for big e-commerce websites often visited by users who have a particular goal, a specific item they are looking for — if they can’t find it quickly and conveniently, the risk is high that they will leave decreasing the profitability of the resource.
-Moreover, the power of habit should also be taken into account: as numerous websites include search into their headers, users are accustomed to looking for it there when they need it.
+Moreover, the power of habit should also be taken into account: as numerous websites include a search in their headers, users are accustomed to looking for it there when they need it.

 perfect recipe app design